What’s with the vegetables?

 I also had things like this:

-The first image is a scan of a photo, which is why it looks so different – I sold the piece many years ago.
+The first image is a scan of a photo – I sold the piece many years ago.
 The second image is a scan of its companion – the actual art.
 This gives you an idea of look, which is pencil and powdered graphic mixed with turpentine.

 And then there was this:

-I started with a pepper again, then put it in the sky, and this is where it went.
+I stared with a pepper again, then put it in the sky, and this is where it went.